 The Schema Editor appears, showing a new schema in the canvas that is based on the custom class you just created.
 Since no fields have been added to the class yet, the schema only contains an

 _id field, which represents the system-generated unique identifier that is automatically applied to all resources in the Schema Registry.

-When building a schema that implements a class defined by your organization, remember that mixins are available for use only with compatible classes.
-Since the class you defined is new, there are no compatible mixins listed in the Add mixin dialog.
-Instead, you will need to create new mixins for use with that class.
-The next time you compose a schema that implements the new class, the mixins that you defined will be listed and available for use.
+When building a schema that implements a class defined by your organization, remember that schema field groups are available for use only with compatible classes.
+Since the class you defined is new, there are no compatible field groups listed in the Add field group dialog.
+Instead, you will need to create new field groups for use with that class.
+The next time you compose a schema that implements the new class, the field groups that you defined will be listed and available for use.

 You can now start adding fields to the class, which will be shared by all schemas that employ the class.

 Only custom classes defined by your organization can be fully edited and customized.
 For core classes defined by Adobe, only the display names for their fields can be edited within the context of individual schemas.
 See the section on editing display names for schema fields for details.

 Once a custom class has been saved and used in data ingestion, only additive changes can be made to it thereafter.
 See the rules of schema evolution for more information.